whuwuteng/Aerial_Stereo_Dataset/README.md

 This Github will provide the detail information of our paper (**JAG-D-23-00976**) under review on  [International Journal of Applied Earth Observation and Geoinformation](https://track.authorhub.elsevier.com/?uuid=fc239731-c1a9-4c4c-9104-bc1f55105626).

-This is the Github repository for the stereo dense matching benchmark hosted at [AI4GEO project](http://ai4geo.eu/index.php).
+This is the Github repository for the stereo dense matching benchmark for [AI4GEO project](http://ai4geo.eu/index.php).

 In order to discuss the transferability of deep learning methods on aerial dataset, we produce **6** aerial dataset covers **4** different area.